tgeorge1001/Eri-James-George/README.md

 ### Deployment

-1. To start the Hackflix app, run the Main.java file from Eclipse.
+1. To start the Hackflix app, run the Main.java file from Eclipse to view the Main page.

-...

 ## Additional information